graphql-java-generator/graphql-maven-plugin-project/README.md

 That is: graphql-java-generator generates the boilerplate code, and lets you concentrate on what's specific to your use case.
 Then, the running code __doesn't depend on any dependencies from graphql-java-generator__.
 So you can get rid of graphql-java-generator at any time: just put the generated code in your SCM, and that's it.

 * In __client mode__ : graphql-java-generator generates a class for each query, mutation type and/or subscription type.
 These classes contain the methods to call the queries, mutations and subscriptions.
-That is, to call the GraphQL server, you just call one of this method.
+That is: to call the GraphQL server, you just call one of this method.
+In client mode, the plugin generates:
-    * graphql-java-generator also generates the POJOs from the GraphQL schema.
-The __GraphQL response is stored in these POJOs__, for easy and standard use in Java.
+    * The POJOs from the GraphQL schema.
+That is: one class, interface or enum for each item in the provided GraphQL schema file(s)
+    * The utility classes that allows you to execute queries, mutations and subscriptions, and to retrieve their result (including the GraphQL response's _extensions field)
+    * The support for the full GraphQL specification (relay cursors, subscription, custom scalars, fragment, directive...), out of aliases on client side (due to the mapping of the response into the POJOs classes and java's compile time checking).
+An enhancement will come about this issue.
+    * The capability to use bind parameters within your queries, mutations and subscriptions
+    * It can be used as a spring boot app, or in non-spring apps.
+When using as a spring boot app, each Spring component can be overridden.
+This allows fine tuning, like connecting to __OAuth__ server, changing the _HttpClient_, and much more
 * In __server mode__ : graphql-java-generator generates the whole heart of the GraphQL server.
 The developer has only to develop request to the data.
 That is :
+    * The generated code is (almost) a _ready to go GraphQL server_, package either in a __jar__ (starting as a Java application) or a __war__ (starting in a Java container like tomcat or jetty): the data fetchers are up to your use case, and you must implement them.
-    * graphql-java-generator generates the main method (in a jar project) or the main servler (in a war project), and all the Spring wiring, based on [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring), itself being build on top of [graphql-java](https://www.graphql-java.com/).
+    * graphql-java-generator generates the main method (in a jar project) or the main servlet class (in a war project), and all the Spring wiring, based on [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring), itself being build on top of [graphql-java](https://www.graphql-java.com/).
-    * graphql-java-generator generates the POJOs.
-An option allows to annotate them with the standard JPA annotations, to make it easy to link with a database.
-But of course, you can also implement your GraphQL server based on REST resources, or any other kind of data storage.
-    * graphql-java-generator also generates interfaces, named DataFetchersDelegate.
-It expects a Spring Bean to be defined.
+    * It generates the POJOs for the provided GraphQL schema file(s).
+    * It supports the full GraphQL specification (relay cursors, query/mutation/subscription, custom scalars, fragment, directive, aliases...)
+    * The generated code is a Spring boot app, or servlet.
+You can override all the default components, to personalize your server: GraphQL components (add isntrumentation, type wiring, field wiring...), HTTP stuff (Spring Security, OAuth, OpenID Connect...) and much more
+    * Various options allows to personalize the generated code (standard JPA annotations, Java type for ID fields, custom scalars, specific annotations...)
-    * The developer just has to implement each DataFetchersDelegate, and the GraphQL server is ready to go!
+    * The developer just has to implement each DataFetchersDelegate, based on the provided interfaces, and the GraphQL server is ready to go!

-Please, take a look at the projects that are within the graphql-maven-plugin-samples: they show various ways to implement a GraphQL server, based on the graphql-java library.
+Other point that a worth to say:
+* A big effort is done to avoid any impact on your code, when the plugin evolves.
+* A maven/gradle goal/task allows to merge several schemas in one, adding (for instance) relay capability in the generated schema

-__The interesting part is that graphql-java-generator is just an accelerator: you don't depend on any library from graphql-java-generator__.
-So, it just helps you to build application based on [graphql-java](https://www.graphql-java.com) .
+__The interesting part is that graphql-java-generator is an accelerator: you don't depend on any library from graphql-java-generator__.
+So, it just helps you to build application based on [graphql-java](https://www.graphql-java.com).
-If the generated code doesn't fully suit your needs, you can take what's generated as a full sample for graphql-java usage, based on your use case.
+At any time, you can take the generated code as a full sample for your graphql-java usage.
 You can then update the generated code, where it's not compliant for you.
-And that's it.
-The only thing, there, is that we would like to know what was not correct for your use case, so that we can embed it into next versions.
-Or perhaps, if it's just a matter of documentation, to better explain how to use it...

-The next release will embed the __compatibility with the [relay connection](https://relay.dev/graphql/connections.htm)__:
-* Automatically add this capacity to the schema read by the plugin (add of the Node interface, the PageInfo type, and all the XxxxEdge and XxxxConnection types, as needed).
-* When using the _graphql_ goal/task, the java code for these items will also be generated.
-* When using the _merge_ goal/task (new), a GraphQL schema file is generated, based on the GraphQL schema given to the plugin.
-This generated GraphQL schema file will include the relay connection capabilities.
+The other way is to use the personalization capability, and stay with the generated code as a basis.

 ## Availibility: Maven and Gradle